Dark Chocolate Financiers, Citrus Streusel, And Candied Oranges

 Make the Dark Chocolate Financier as follows:

-In a mixing bowl, combine the ground almonds, icing sugar, cornstarch, and Valrhona Cocoa Powder.
+In a mixing bowl, combine the ground almonds, sugar, cornstarch, and Valrhona Cocoa Powder.

 Stir in the egg whites and cream.
 Set aside.